 Basking in the sun, he rolled over a few times, then waddled to the edge of the jetty and without a splash, slipped into the water leaving a trail of bubbles from the air trapped in his fur.
 He was submurged for 2 minutes, then surfaced as the fishing charter arrived, hopped onto the jetty and greeted the guests and skipper as they disembarked.

 Clearly he had done this forever, because then the show really started.
 The skipper dipped into a ice nox, took a few pilchards and broke them into sections, held them out.
 Smiley waddled forward, stretched, and as gentle as a lovers kiss, plucked them out of the skippers fingers.
-Clearly used to the procedure Smiley watched his every move as the skipper walked around the jetty getting more morsels from the fish being filleted by the deckhands.
+Used to the procedure, Smiley watched the skippers every move as he walked around the jetty getting more morsels from the fish being filleted by the deckhands.

 Even as we had lunch at Quay 4, we could watch Smiley on his jetty, wating for the next morsel.